AIware Leadership Bootcamp 2024

 Instructor team

 We will be building a few AIware apps which we will make more complex as we progress through the bootcamp.
 Every hands-on will progressively build on the concepts of that day to make the day more comprehensive.
 This hands-on session will guide the participants who will be encouraged to add more features to the app and submit it to the AIware conference challenge.
-The hand-on session will methodically walk the attendees through
+The hands-on session will methodically walk the attendees through:

 • Setting up a FM locally